H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

   Embeddings of texts and artifacts live in collections corresponding to domains such as governance, thesis content, autonomous learner outputs, conversations, local resource guides, and curated user‑memory–like traces.
 These collections support general semantic retrieval independent of geography.

 - **Geospatial Hilbert layer (spatial).**
   A unified GIS‑derived collection holds embeddings and metadata for West Virginia geospatial features, mirroring PostGIS tables and providing the Hilbert‑space representation of the spatial body described in the GBIM chapter.
 The current production deployment centers on a consolidated worldview collection with millions of records and spatial provenance linking back to PostGIS geometries and belief graph edges, complemented by task‑specific collections such as `gis_wv_benefits` that focus on benefits‑relevant facilities.
+In the active WV deployment, the hippocampal spatial index is exposed as the `geospatialfeatures` collection, mirroring centroid‑bearing GBIM worldview entities one‑for‑one together with worldview IDs and provenance.

 - **Retrieval engine for RAG.**
   At query time, services embed inputs and use ChromaDB similarity search, often with metadata filters, to retrieve the most relevant items for context and reasoning.
 A text RAG service handles general semantic retrieval; a GIS RAG service uses geospatial collections for spatial questions.
 This behavior instantiates the query projection and neighborhood selection mechanisms described in the Hilbert‑space model and forms the unstructured side of Ms. Jarvis’s memory, which is then joined against structured stores like GBIM and `local_resources` before being handed to the 21‑LLM ensemble.